-Cost inflation index (CII) is used in Income Tax to give inflation effect to cost for long term capital asset purchased before 1 or 2 or 3 years in different situations and depending on the type of capital asset and as we know with time and inflation, value of goods increases, and thus to not tax people for increase in value of goods because of inflation CBDT let people adjust cost inflation index to original cost and to include inflation effect while calculating Long term capital gain.
+Cost inflation index (CII) is used in Income Tax to give inflation effect to cost for long term capital asset purchased before 1 or 2 or 3 years in different situations and depending on the type of capital asset and as we know with time and inflation value of goods increases, and thus to save people from getting taxed because of increase in value of goods as an effect of inflation, CBDT let’s people to adjust cost inflation index to original cost and to include inflation effect while calculating Long term capital gain.

 Indexed cost of acquisition has been explained in section 48 as “an amount which bears to the cost of acquisition the same proportion as Cost Inflation Index for the year in which the asset is transferred bears to the Cost Inflation Index for the first year in which the asset was held by the assessee or for the year beginning on the 1st day of April, 2001, whichever is later”

 Also proviso to section 48 i.e. Mode of computation of capital gain states the mode when such cost inflation index needs to be used and when it will not be used as “that where long-term capital gain arises from the transfer of a long-term capital asset, other than capital gain arising to a non-resident from the transfer of shares in, or debentures of, an Indian company referred to in the first proviso, the provisions of clause (ii) shall have effect as if for the words “cost of acquisition” and “cost of any improvement”, the words “indexed cost of acquisition” and “indexed cost of any improvement” had respectively been substituted: